Masters in Agricultural Education

 Thesis option: Students may select to complete a master’s thesis with the agreement of the student’s graduate advisory committee.
 This option requires the application of research in a traditional thesis proposal.
 Students must follow the requirements outlined for the Thesis Plan in the Agricultural Education Graduate Handbook.

 Cumulative Exam: A formal examination comprised of content across the student’s course of study shall be prepared by the graduate advisory committee.
 The graduate advisory committee will consist of the Master’s Degree Program Director and two other graduate faculty members suggested by the graduate student.
-With permission of the MS program director, faculty members from AG*IDEA consortium universities may be used as members of the graduate committee.
+With permission of the MS program director, faculty members from IDEA consortium universities may be used as members of the graduate committee.
 The exam will include a six-hour written comprehensive examination and a one-hour oral review of the written exams.

 Culminating Project: The culminating project should reflect applied research to address a problem or specific need experienced by the graduate student.
 For example, a project may include a proposal for a new high school course, including the appropriate research necessary to document the need for the proposed class.
 The comprehensive project will be reviewed and shall be graded as credit/no credit.